aws-samples/aws-sam-java-rest/README.md

 If the previous command ran successfully you should now be able to hit the following local endpoint to invoke the functions rooted at `http://localhost:3000/orders`
+4. To test APIs' in Postman, import Collection from `src/resources/postman/collection.json`

 **SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The